DerejeKitaw/webpack_reference/01_Webpack/readme.md

     login.js  -> will be loaded first bc required in the first utils.js -> required by all files like Jquery plugin.
-We dont need to require in every file....add it to the enty points of webpack config
+We dont need to require in every file....add it to the enty points of webpack config 06_Using Loaders
+    add package.json file and add babel , jshint then npm install to install all from the package.json file